oldsnow2006/mygit/readme.txt

-Git is a version control system.oldsnow
+Git is a version control system.oldsnow,oldsnow
-Git is free software.oldsnow
+Git is free software.oldsnow,oldsnow